Phone: 503-823-PLAY (7529)

 Volunteer Garden Managers are self-selected or recruited by program staff when there is a vacancy.
 Staff can help recruit co-managers when needed.
 Garden Managers are encouraged to commit to one full garden season; each fall you will have the option of continuing on to the following year or assisting in recruiting a replacement.
 Position Description

-If interested in becoming a garden manager at your garden site, please contact Kathy Dang at email@example.com or call 503-823-1612.
+If interested in becoming a garden manager at your garden site, please contact Rodney Bender at firstname.lastname@example.org or call 503-823-6745.